-The 14th Street West project is one of the components of the Huntington Innovation Project or HIP Plan which won the $3 million grand prize in the national America’s Best Community competition.
+The Gigabit City project is one of the components of the Huntington Innovation Project or HIP Plan which won the $3 million grand prize in the national America’s Best Community competition.
 The winnings were awarded to the Foundation for the Tri-State Community as steward of the funds which are designated only for the HIP Plan projects.
 The ABC funds will be used to leverage other dollars to carry out this and the other HIP projects.
-To date, over $148,000 additional dollars have been leveraged for this project.

 The Gigabit City Project is designed to help bring high speed broadband to the Huntington region and the deployment of fiber.